-Several factors likely contribute to the ability of baculoviruses to replicate independently of the cell cycle and produce a 'pseudo' S phase like environment, which might be more appropriately termed 'viral' S phase because of the components that the virus contributes to macromolecular synthesis.
-These include the ability of cells to selectively transcribe viral genes through the transactivator IE1 in combination with hr enhancer sequences, the synthesis of a set of DNA replication proteins so that virus replication is independent of host proteins for DNA replication, and the production of an RNA polymerase so that they are independent of the host RNA polymerase II.
+Viral synthetic pathways: Induction of a 'pseudo' or 'viral' S phase environment through the transactivator IE1 in combination with hr enhancer sequences, the synthesis of a set of DNA replication proteins so that virus replication is independent of host proteins for DNA replication, and the production of an RNA polymerase so that they are independent of the host RNA polymerase II.
 These factors are summarized in Fig. 7.1.
-Another contributing factor would be the shut down of most host RNA polymerase II transcription (8).
+Another contributing factor would be the shut down of most host RNA polymerase II transcription [8].
 In addition, there are likely a few other cellular pathways that are exploited by the virus for DNA synthesis.
 Hints of some of these are likely reflected in enzymes involved in biosynthetic pathways encoded by some, but not all baculoviruses.
 It is likely that there are advantages for the genes encoding these enzymes to be incorporated into the viral genome because then they would be under the regulatory control of the virus.
 However, in viruses lacking these genes, they likely remain dependent on the host pathways.
-An example of one such enzyme is ribonucleotide reductase (RR) that is encoded by a minority of baculoviruses and consists of two genes that encode a heterodimer composed of large and small subunits (RR1 and RR2, respectively). involved in the catalysis of ribonucleotides to deoxyribonucleotides as a pathway for providing nucleotides for DNA synthesis.
+An example of one such enzyme is ribonucleotide reductase (RR) that is encoded by a minority of baculoviruses and consists of two genes that encode a heterodimer composed of large and small subunits (RR1 and RR2, respectively).
+RR is involved in the catalysis of ribonucleotides to deoxyribonucleotides as a pathway for providing nucleotides for DNA synthesis.
 It is found in most Group II NPVs, a single Group 1 NPV (OpMNPV) and three of the ten (as of 2008) GV genomes that have been sequenced.
 Although it is not clear why some viruses encode this enzyme and others do not, it does suggest that it may be a required component for optimizing the cellular environment for viral replication and indicates that viruses that lack the enzyme are dependent on the host for this pathway.
 In all of the NPVs and one of the GVs encoding the RR genes, they are accompanied with a companion enzyme, dUTPase.
 One of the products of RR can be dUTP, which if incorporated into DNA, can be mutagenic.
 Consequently the presence of both RR and dUTPase suggests that the latter enzyme mitigates the mutagenic potential of dUTP, which is inactivated by dUTPase.